 Others are against supporting an industry that offers poor work conditions for its workers.
-And for some, it comes down to the fact that meat consumption is unsustainable and wastes plenty of resources.
+And for some, it comes down to meat consumption being unsustainable and wasting plenty of resources.

 Final Thoughts on What is a Vegetarian

-It has never been easier to incorporate vegetables and plants into your diet without feeling deprived or fighting off cravings.
+Incorporating vegetables and plants into your diet has never been easier without feeling deprived or fighting off cravings.